Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects

 From section \ref{subsect:free} we therefore have

 \begin{prop} Let $X$ be a simplicial set.
-The cooperad structure $\Coop$ on $(\mathbb{Z}X_n)_{n\geq1}$ of the previous proposition extends to a structure of a cooperad with (free) multiplication, and hence to a graded bialgebra structure, on the free tensor algebra
+The co--operad structure $\Coop$ on $(\mathbb{Z}X_n)_{n\geq1}$ of the previous proposition extends to a structure of a co--operad with (free) multiplication, and hence to a graded bi--algebra structure, on the free tensor algebra

 generated by $X$, where elements of $\Z X_n$ have degree $n-1$. \end{prop}